WELCOME

 Lipids --> glycerol + fatty acids

-Biosynthesis basics: Monomers --> Polymers
+Biosynthesis: Monomers --> Polymers

 Biosynthesis is the process that builds larger molecules from smaller ones.
 In simple terms, monomers enter the cell and are then combined to make polymers.
 Monomers of sugar combine to make carbohydrates.
 Monomers of amino acids combine to make proteins.
 Monomers of glycerol and fatty acids are combined to make lipids.